Der blonde Eckbert: Plot summary

 Eckbert lives an idyllic life, secluded in a castle deep within a forest in the Harz Mountains, with his wife Bertha.
 The two find happiness in their refuge away from the corrupting influences of society.
 They have no children but enjoy life together.
 Phillip Walther, Eckbert's one contact with society, shatters this harmony during a visit at the outset of the story.
 Walther had become a close friend of Eckbert over the years as the two frequently rode about Eckbert's demesne.
 Eckbert feels compelled to share his secret with Walther as his only confidant.
 He invites Walther to stay the night and enjoy familiarities and dine with Bertha.
 She reveals the secret of her childhood and begins the frame story.

 Bertha escaped from a life of hunger, poverty and abuse at a young age.
 She found herself at the center of fights between her mother and father.
 She ran away from their pastoral home, begged on the streets, and made her way into the woods.
 An old woman took Bertha to a cabin and taught her to weave, spin, and read as they live together with the old woman's animals—a dog and a magical bird.
-The anthropomorphic bird sings a variety of songs encased by the concept of Waldeinsamkeit, or the feeling of being alone in the forest, and the bird lays a precious stone each day.
+The anthropomorphic bird sings a variety of songs encased by the concept of Waldeinsamkeit, the feeling of being alone in the forest, and the bird lays a precious stone each day.
 The birds songs always begin and end with Waldeinsamkeit.
 For instance:

 Bertha and the old woman find this arrangement pleasing, but Bertha yearns to meet a knight from the stories she has read.
 After six years of living with the old woman, Bertha steals a bag of precious stones and departs the home, taking the bird with her.
 As she runs away, she realises that the old woman and the dog won't be able to survive without her.
 She regrets her decision and wants to head back, but then she comes across her childhood village.
 She finds out about her parents deaths, and decides to head to the city instead of back to the old woman.
 She rents a house and gets a housekeeper, but she feels threatened by the fact that the bird keeps singing louder, about how he misses the forest.
 The bird terrifies her and she strangles it as she leaves and marries Eckbert.
 Walther listens to this story, reassures her that he can imagine the bird, and the dog "Strohmian".
 Walther and Bertha retire to bed while Eckbert worries whether his familiarity with Walther and the story will compromise him.